How to Figure Out What You Like Sexually: 5 Judgment-Free Steps to Self-Discovery

 Key Takeaways

-Challenge societal influences and shame around sex to develop a judgment-free mindset.
+Recognize and challenge societal pressures and shame around sex to build a more open, judgment-free mindset.

-Use resources like erotica, films, and sex journaling to spark ideas and track preferences.
+Use resources like ethical porn, audio erotica from apps like Dipsea, and sex journaling to get new ideas and track your preferences.

 Understanding Personal Desires